 Society of Friends -- Pennsylvania -- Philadelphia -- History -- Sources

-Found in 13 Collections and/or Records:
+Found in 14 Collections and/or Records:

-Scope and Content This collection is comprised of the single volume typed manuscript of Gergory Barnes' "Philadelphia's Arch Street Meeting House: A Biography."
-The manuscript provides a history of Philadelphia's Arch Street Meeting House from the purchase of the land by William Penn in 1683 to the present, including important Quaker individuals, the influence of Philadelphia's history on the Meeting House, the Orthodox-Hicksite separation, and the Wilburite-Gurneyites.
+The manuscript of Gergory Barnes's "Philadelphia's Arch Street Meeting House: A Biography" provides a history of Philadelphia's Arch Street Meeting House from the purchase of the land by William Penn in 1683, to the present, including important Quaker individuals, the influence of Philadelphia's history on the Meeting House, the Orthodox-Hicksite separation, and the Wilburite-Gurneyites.

-Scope and Contents This collection is composed of one original book and a set of photocopied indices.
+This collection is composed of one original book and a set of photocopied indices.
 The book is handwritten, and along with the genealogy includes many glued in photos, newspaper obituaries, and several genealogies or family trees of Leeds families.
 The set of indices is presented as an index for the family genealogy, and was compiled in 1947 by Morris Leeds.